conorflemingATX/gatsby-wordpress-docker/Wordpress-notes.md

   // Add fields and types to the post type. add_post_type_support('portfolio', array('thumbnail', 'excerpt'));
+  // thumbnail and except should be enough for most without getting into acf.
+  // The only other one I really have to worry about is possibly putting 'hierarchical => true' and then enabling page-attributes.
+  // but that really is for pages.
 }

 // Add custom post type to init hook in WP